Bryan Greenberg: Acting career

 While at NYU, Greenberg auditioned and worked as a waiter, bartender, caterer and assistant to a mortgage broker.
 He was cast as Romeo in NYU's performance of Romeo and Juliet and performed with the Experimental Theater Workshop, the Atlantic Theater Company and the Amsterdam Experimental Workshop.

 In 1997, he got a small role on the television series Law & Order.
 Soon after this appearance, Greenberg got an agent and one year later made his big screen debut in A Civil Action.

-After landing small roles on several TV series (Boston Public, The Sopranos, and Third Watch among others), Greenberg was cast as Matty Matthews, a high school student trying to pass the S.A.T. exam, in the film The Perfect Score.
+After landing small roles on several TV series (Boston Public, The Sopranos, and Third Watch among others), Greenberg was cast as Matty Matthews, a high school student trying to pass the SAT exam, in the film The Perfect Score.
 After graduating from NYU, Bryan moved to California.
 While he was still appearing in One Tree Hill, he began shooting another television show produced by George Clooney for HBO called Unscripted.

 Greenberg's first starring role was in the Ben Younger film Prime (2005).
 He played David Bloomberg, a young artist who falls in love with one of his mother Meryl Streep's therapy patients, played by Uma Thurman.
 Greenberg then starred in October Road on ABC and appeared with Alan Rickman in the film Nobel Son in 2008.
 In 2009, Greenberg appeared in the film Bride Wars with Kate Hudson and Anne Hathaway and starred opposite Alexis Bledel and Scott Porter in the indie film The Good Guy, which was released in February 2010.

 His series How to Make It in America premiered on HBO on February 14, 2010.
 The Washington Post called it "The New Yorkiest thing you could find on television, which is saying something," and praised its "portrayal of a dirty, scrappy, multi-ethnic New York culture."
 The New York Times said the "series has great music (the theme song is Aloe Blacc’s 'I Need a Dollar') and there are some snarky asides about hipster New York."
 Season 2 premiered on October 2, 2011.
 On December 20, 2011, HBO announced the cancellation of the show.

 In 2012, Greenberg co-starred with Laura Prepon in the independent comedy film The Kitchen.
 That same year, Greenberg starred in the dark comedy film The Normals, which follows a young man who enters a two-week clinical trial of an anti-psychotic treatment at a drug-testing center in Queens.

 In 2013, Greenberg began shooting the untitled Lance Armstrong biopic alongside Ben Foster, who will play Armstrong.

 In 2015, Greenberg and his wife Jamie Chung co-starred together in the romantic drama Already Tomorrow in Hong Kong.

+In 2024, Greenberg joined the cast of Suits LA opposite Stephen Amell.